RaeanneVillanueva/CMPILER/README.md

 The code contains three java class: <br>
 1. Main.java
   > includes the reading of the input file and the writing for the output file.
-This is where the application is going to **run**
+This is the **entry class file** of the application.
   <br>

 2. SyntaxToken.java